chainguard-dev/edu/content/chainguard/chainguard-images/videos/migrating_go.md

 So there is one more thing we need to do.

-The static image does not include any libraries like glibc or anything.
+The static image does not include any libraries like Glibc or anything.

-It just has it's just for running statically compiled binaries.
+It just has enough for running statically compiled binaries.

 So we need to tell Go to produce a statically compiled binary that contains everything it needs to run and doesn't rely on system libraries.